-Vegan Mango Caramel Swirl Cheesecake.
+Vegan Mango Caramel Cheesecake.
 Homemade vegan mango caramel is swirled throughout a delicious coconut butter and cashew butter no-bake cheesecake made with fresh mangos and then topped with more caramel.
 The result is pure cheesecake bliss that will fool the biggest dairy lovers.
+Oil-free!

 Thank you so much to Sprouts for sponsoring this post!

 We’re making a Vegan Mango Caramel and a cheesecake today and combining the two!

 I’m so beyond excited to share today’s recipe, as Sprouts contacted me to create a creative recipe for a very exciting contest between myself and just 2 other bloggers.
 To say that I was deeply humbled and excited to be chosen to partake in this contest out of thousands of vegan bloggers, would be an understatement.